Early modern Britain: Protestant Reformation

 During the 16th century, Scotland underwent a Protestant Reformation.
 In the earlier part of the century, the teachings of first Martin Luther and then John Calvin began to influence Scotland.
 The execution of a number of Protestant preachers, most notably the Lutheran influenced Patrick Hamilton in 1528 and later the proto-Calvinist George Wishart in 1546 who was burnt at the stake in St. Andrews by Cardinal Beaton for heresy, did nothing to stem the growth of these ideas.
 Beaton was assassinated shortly after the execution of George Wishart.

 The eventual Reformation of the Scottish Church followed a brief civil war in 1559–60, in which English intervention at the siege of Leith on the Protestant side was decisive.
 A Reformed confession of faith was adopted by Parliament in 1560, while the young Mary, Queen of Scots, was still in France.
 The most influential figure was John Knox, who had been a disciple of both John Calvin and George Wishart.
-Roman Catholicism was not totally eliminated, and remained strong particularly in parts of the highlands.
+Roman Catholicism was not eliminated, and remained strong particularly in parts of the highlands.

 The Reformation remained somewhat precarious through the reign of Queen Mary, who remained Roman Catholic but tolerated Protestantism.
 Following her deposition in 1567, her infant son James VI was raised as a Protestant.
 In 1603, following the death of the childless Queen Elizabeth I, the crown of England passed to James.
 He took the title James I of England and James VI of Scotland, thus unifying these two countries under his personal rule.
 For a time, this remained the only political connection between two independent nations, but it foreshadowed the eventual 1707 union of Scotland and England under the banner of the Great Britain.

 Early Stuart era: 1603–1660

 Union of the Crowns

 The Union of the Crowns refers to the accession of James VI, King of Scots, to the throne as King James I of England while remaining King James VI of Scotland.
 One man ruled two separate kingdoms with separate governments and cabinets.
-The two countries remained distinct and separate until the Acts of Union in 1707.
+The two countries remained distinct and separate until the Acts of Union 1707.
 Within eight hours of the death of Elizabeth, James was proclaimed king in London, the news received without protest or disturbance.

 The Jacobean era refers to the years of the reign of James I in England, 1603–1625.
 The Jacobean era succeeds the Elizabethan era and precedes the Caroline era, and specifically denotes a style of architecture, visual arts, decorative arts, and literature that is predominant of that period.

 The Caroline era refers to the years of the reign of King Charles I over both countries, 1625–1642.
 It was followed by the English Civil War (1642–1651) and the English Interregnum (1651–1660), when there was no king.